gravity182/homeserver/Installation.md

 Note these custom env vars will *not* take precedence over those that are already set in the deployment's template.
 Please use the predefined variables instead.

-For instance, Stirling-PDF can be customized this way:
+For instance, Stirling-PDF can be customized this way, apart from the predefined env vars:
 ```yaml
 services:
   stirlingpdf: